-Dato' Yusof Annuar bin Yaacob, aged 53, was appointed as Executive Director and Chief Executive Officer of DB Malaysia on 20 February 2014.
+Dato' Yusof Annuar bin Yaacob, aged 54, was appointed as Executive Director and Chief Executive Officer of DB Malaysia on 20 February 2014.
 Dato' Yusof is a Chartered Accountant by profession and a member of the Chartered Institute of Management Accountants.

-He has distinguished experience in the telecommunication industry and over 18 years of experiences in investment banking, financial management, accounting and corporate management of international firms.
+Dato' Yusof has distinguished experience in the telecommunication industry and over 18 years of experiences in investment banking, financial management, accounting and corporate management of international firms.

 Prior to joining DB Malaysia, Dato' Yusof was the Managing Director and Chairman of the Investment Banking Division, Goldman Sachs Malaysia Sdn Bhd.
-Dato' Yusof held positions as Executive Director/Chief Financial Officer of Axiata Group Berhad and served as a Board Member of several numbers of public listed and private companies locally and internally.
+Dato' Yusof held positions as Executive Director/Chief Financial Officer of Axiata Group Berhad and served as a Board Member of several public listed companies both local and international.